Table of Contents

 Continue reading to learn more about the hiring process, why it’s important to have a defined hiring process, and how to hire a new employee!

-Why it’s Important to Have a Defined Hiring Process
+Why It’s Important to Have a Defined Hiring Process

 Without a structured process, you’re banking on chance to land suitable applicants for the role you’re hiring.
 You’ll strike gold every now and then, but hiring on the fly often results in unnecessary expenses, wasted time, and high turnover.
+When the average cost per new hire is over $4,000, it’s worth doing everything possible to make the hiring process more efficient.

 A strategic, defined hiring process strengthens your organization’s ability to achieve and exceed goals.
 Crafting a formulated hiring process benefits your organization in several ways, such as: